 Self-drive or organised tour

 The best way to explore the Garden Route in South Africa is to hire a car.
 It offers unparalleled freedom and flexibility.
 You could collect a car at Cape Town airport and drop it off in Port Elizabeth.
-Doing this, you would just have to pay the one-way fee.
-You could of course, drive the Garden Route back to Cape Town again to drop the car off!
-If you had the time.
+Doing this, you would just have to pay the one-way fee. f you had the time, it would be possible to drive the Garden Route from Port Elizabeth back to Cape Town again to drop the car off

-Furthermore, I would say the quality of roads is really good on the Garden Route.
-Traffic is minimal and it is a straight-forward two lane drive for the most part.
+Furthermore, I would say the quality of roads are really good on the Garden Route.
+Traffic is minimal and the roads are mostly two lane.
 I would say to only choose an organised tour if you’re a very low confidence driver.
 Or if having a car is simply impractical.

 However, here are a couple of suggestions of organised tours doing the Garden Route South Africa: